 This is important: Bring extra warm clothes and socks, and store them in a waterproof dry bag.
 If you get dunked, you’re going to want to change immediately.

 Ice fishing is the extreme sport counterpart to warm weather angling.
 It has its risks, and every waterway has its own underwater terrain and recommended techniques.
 Local fishing clubs help “newbies” get involved in the sport.
 You get helpful tips, and they help keep the sport viable.
 Individual anglers are often thrilled to find a companion, especially if you can chip in for gas or (moderately consumed) beer, or listen patiently to their favorite fish stories.

 You might even be able to borrow their gear and soak up their wisdom until you’re ready to invest in your own equipment.

-Look up a fishing club in your state here, or hop on to the best-known ice fishing forum, IceShanty.com.
+Look up a fishing club in your state here, find an ice fishing guide, or hop on to the best-known ice fishing forum, IceShanty.com.
 Just remember that most anglers hate it when they’re asked to divulge their favorite spots; play nice, be respectful, and let them warm up to you before you ask them to drag you into the cold.

 The Worst Day Fishing…

 …is better than the best day working.
 I happen to love my job, but I also love a good book, a winter landscape, and the satisfaction of catching a bucketful of perch on a lazy Saturday.
 Ice fishing is something I can do with friends or family who aren’t into more strenuous sports, or with my nephew when he needs to catch up on his math homework miles away from his Xbox.
 I suppose I can get away with one more pun; ice fishing is pretty chill… at least until you hook your first monster pike.

 Yosemite National Park is one of the most popular and beautiful parks in the United States.
 It's also one of the busiest in warmer months.
 It’s an iconic playground for climbers, adventurers, photographers, and families.
 If you’ve